A Guide to Creating an Implementation Plan in 2022

 While you’re developing your implementation plan, set aside time to create a digital adoption strategy so you can get everyone on board with the project you’re rolling out.
 To encourage adoption, you need to develop a user adoption plan that minimizes disruptions while your people transition to a new process or system.
 Your plan should include education to make sure your users know how to navigate any changes.
 For example, you can build a knowledge base to answer questions and help your people learn new procedures.

-You should also leverage a digital adoption platform such as Whatfix for supporting your change implementation.
+You should also leverage a digital adoption platform such as Whatfix to support your change implementation.
 With Whatfix, you can create interactive onboarding and training flows, in-app popups and beacons, and self-help resources to bring your internal employees or end-users help and guidance right when they need it.

 Collect feedback from stakeholders and anyone involved or impacted by the implementation to get different perspectives on what went right and what you may be able to do better next time.
 For example, include post-launch meetings in your implementation plan and use those meetings to map out where your plan worked and where it fell short.
 You can use this feedback to make your next implementation project run more smoothly.

-While there are many benefits of creating an implementation plan, you need to keep your eye out for some potential challenges.
+While creating an implementation plan has many benefits, you need to keep your eye out for some potential challenges.
 Some typical bumps in the road can include:

 - Underestimating how long the implementation will take.
 To counter this challenge, make sure your plan includes specific timelines.
 If you start missing deadlines, review your timelines early to make needed adjustments.